muhammad-ahm/HousingPatels-site-project-demo/README.md

 ## What I Learned

 - Core web fundamentals: HTML, CSS, and JS from scratch
+- Building a real-world use case (house booking/listing flow) instead of a simple static page
 - Practical backend development with PHP after applying internship experience
 - Connecting a web application to a relational database (PostgreSQL)
 - Iteratively improving a project over time as my skills grew